Law enforcement in Qatar: Juvenile Police Department

 The department holds the power to detain delinquents for a period not exceeding 48 hours if "circumstances demand for it", but a court may order for an extension to that period.

 Airport Security Department

 The Airport Security and Passports Department (ASPD) is responsible for the direct supervision of entry and exit from and to Qatar, and was established as an independent entity in 2004 by Ministerial Decree No. (37) of 2004 under the authority of the General Directorate of Public Safety.
 The department specialises in security and service tasks related to the daily dealing with the public, as well as taking measures to maintain security and regulate the traffic through Hamad International Airport.

 Qatar State Security

-Qatar State Security is a branch of the Ministry of Interior which are responsible for matters relating to political disputes, terrorism, and espionage.
+Qatar State Security (QSS) is a division under the Ministry of Interior (MOI) responsible for ensuring national security and stability in Qatar.
+It focuses on countering internal and external threats, safeguarding critical infrastructure, and maintaining public safety.
+The agency handles intelligence gathering, counterterrorism efforts, and monitoring activities that could undermine the country's security.
+Operating within Qatar's centralized government structure, the QSS works closely with other MOI departments and international security organizations to combat emerging threats, including cyberattacks and regional instability.
+It plays a critical role in the nation's overall strategy to ensure security and order.
 They were formed as a result of a merger between the Secret Police Office and Investigation and State Security Service.